Are Robertson Scholars Duke or UNC-Chapel Hill Students?

 Is any particular major required for Robertson Scholars?

 Robertson Scholars may major in any subject offered at their home institution.
 Scholars may also double major, minor, or obtain a certificate in a variety of subjects.

 How do Scholars determine their plans for their Robertson summers?

 Each Scholar works with the Assistant Director for Summer Programs to design and plan a summer experience catered to his or her unique interests, leadership development needs, and personal goals.
 To this end, Scholars take a fair amount of responsibility in creating an experience that is personally relevant, meaningful, and productive; the program staff supports the Scholar’s own efforts and provides guidance as needed.

 How long do the summer programs last?

-The first and second summers last a minimum of eight weeks.
-The length of the third summer is determined by the Scholar.
+The first summer lasts a minimum of eight weeks.
+The length of the second and third summers are determined by the Scholar.

 What do Robertson Scholars do after college?

 Graduates of our program pursue a variety of post-graduate paths.
 While some Scholars will opt to continue their education by attending graduate and professional schools, others will take jobs in global companies, small start-up businesses, and other private organizations.
 Still others will work for nonprofits in the U.S. and abroad.
 You can learn more about the some of our Scholars’ paths through their Alumni profiles.